Analytic solutions to nonlinear ODEs via spectral power series: Introduction

 It is also worth pointing out that that is, the solution at infinity retains knowledge about initial conditions.

 The logistic solution above can of course be found using simply a separation of variables technique.
 But the point is it can also be easily found using a series.
-(Also note: For the logistic equation, the functions $e^{-rnt}$ and coefficients $\al_n$ above correspond exactly to a set of eigenvalues and eigenfunctions, respectively, of the Koopman operator~\cite{li2023adaptive}.)
+For the logistic equation, the functions $e^{-rnt}$ and coefficients $\al_n = \left(\frac{x_{0} - k}{x_{0}}\right)^{n}$ above correspond exactly to a set of eigenvalues and eigenfunctions, respectively, of the Koopman operator flow~\cite{li2023adaptive}.
+In particular, the choice to parametrize $\al_{1}/k$ as $\frac{x_0 - k}{x_0}$ yields a Koopman expansion.

-This same SPS technique will work for systems that are analogous to the logistic equation.
-We will show how this is possible in the next sections and investigate the domains of convergence.
+This same SPS technique works for systems that are analogous to the logistic equation.
+We show how this is possible in the next sections and investigate the domains of convergence.
+For these systems as well, the terms of the series overlap with the Koopman expansion found in~\cite{mezic2019}.
+Unlike most of the Koopman literature, we show that the series converges and find estimates for the coefficients and for the domains of convergence.
+Our methods are linear algebra-based and use a constructive recursive algorithm to find the coefficients.
+We will say more later in the paper about connections to the Koopman expansions.